 Spray paint cans are portable, compact and ready to go whenever you are.
 Becoming a successful graffiti or street artist starts with getting to know your main tool.

 Knowing how a spray can works means you understand why paint comes out of the can the way it does.
-Spray cans can become blocked and even stop working.
-Knowing your can's inner working means you have the ability to troubleshoot and all this affects how your final piece looks.
+Spray cans can become blocked and even stop working — and all of this affects how your final piece looks.

 Nozzles (or caps) are very important for spray paint art.
-They change how paint comes out of the can and how wide a line you can spray:
+They change how paint comes out of the can and the width of line you can spray.
+Skinny caps, medium caps and fat caps each create very different effects — and knowing which cap to use and when is one of the key skills that separates beginners from artists who get consistent, professional results.

 Gradient transitions